-Place a block of wood between gearcase and propeller to hold propeller and remove propeller nut.
+4. Place a block of wood between the gearcase and the propeller to hold the propeller and remove the propeller nut.

-- 5. Pull propeller straight off shaft.
-If propeller is seized to the shaft and cannot be removed, have the propeller removed by an authorized dealer. - Coat the propeller shaft with Quicksilver or Mercury Extreme Grease or 2-4-C with PTFE.
+- Pull the propeller straight off the shaft.
+If propeller is seized to the shaft and cannot be removed, have the propeller removed by an authorized dealer. - 6.
+Coat the propeller shaft with Quicksilver or Mercury Precision Lubricants Extreme Grease or 2-4-C with PTFE.